bparanj/crystal/computer/electronics/zettel/led.md

 Overview:
 An LED (Light Emitting Diode) functions as a semiconductor device that emits light when an electric current passes through it.
 It consists of a chip of semiconducting material doped with impurities to create a p-n junction.
 When electrons cross the junction and fill electron holes, they release energy in the form of photons.
-LEDs offer numerous advantages over traditional light sources, including energy efficiency, long lifespan, small size, and fast switching.
+LEDs offer numerous advantages over traditional light sources,  energy efficiency, long lifespan, small size, and fast switching.
 They find applications in various fields, from simple indicators to complex lighting and display systems.

 Atomic Ideas: